vectordotdev/vector/rfcs/2020-04-06-1858-automatically-adjust-request-limits.md

   / RTT`, peeking over and then briefly dropping down when queries are limited.
 This will keep the delivery rate close to the discovered rate limit.

+### Observability

+Vector operators need to be able to observe the behavior of this algorithm to ensure that it is operating as desired.
+To this end, the mechanism will expose the following data:

+* a rate-limited event logged every time a remote service explicitly limits the request rate:

+  `Requests throttled by remote service, concurrency reduced.`

+* a histogram metric recording the observed RTTs,

+* a histogram metric recording the effective concurrency limit, and

+* a histogram metric recording the actual concurrent requests in flight.

 ## Prior Art